openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 #.
 The maintainer will email security@openedx.org notifying that a fix is ready to be merged and the date and time of when they would like to merge it.
 The merge time should be at least 72 hours after the security patch is announced.

 #.
-The on-call security working group member will create an announcement post in the `Security Announcement Section`_ on https://discuss.openedx.org.
+The on-call Security Working Group member will create an announcement post in the `Security Announcement Section`_ on https://discuss.openedx.org.
 It should specify the affected repository, the date and time at which the patch will become public, and the severity of the vulnerability it fixes.

 #.
 The maintainer will merge the fix to the repository's main branch and backport the fix to the current supported named releases around the date and time specified by the post.

 #.
 The maintainer will email security@openedx.org that the fix is merged and send the links to the pull requests that merged the fix into their repository's main branch and the branches for all current supported named releases.

 #.
-The on-call security working group member will add a reply to the announcement post linking to the pull requests that merged the fix to master and the relevant supported release branches.
+The on-call Security Working Group member will add a reply to the announcement post linking to the pull requests that merged the fix to master and the relevant supported release branches.

 .. _Security Announcement Section: https://discuss.openedx.org/c/announcements/security/19